U.S. Route 431 in Alabama: Route description

 The route enters Cheaha State Park, and passes through the forest, junctioning with SR 281, which climbs up to the crest of Mount Cheaha, the highest mountain in the state.
 It leaves the forest and enters Hollis Crossroads, junctioning with SR 9.
-It enters Randolph County.
+It then enters Randolph County.

 The route has no major junctions until it enters Wedowee.
 It junctions with SR 48.
 It leaves Wedowee as a short four-lane divided highway.
 It regains its two-laned status and eventually enters Roanoke.
 Here, it junctions with SR 22.
 It then enters Chambers County.

 The route passes through Five Points before crossing into La Fayette.
-Here, SR 77 returns to the scene as SR 50 has its junction in south La Fayette.
+Here the road junctions the southern end of SR 77, which begins off of US-431 in Attalla.
+SR 50 has its junction in south La Fayette.
 In Oak Bowery, US 431 junctions with SR 147.
 It enters Lee County for about a mile before crossing back into Chambers County.
 It cuts a corner of Lee County before re-entering into Chambers County for under a mile.
 It finally enters into Lee County completely, not cutting another corner.

 It passes through eastern Opelika before reaching a turn and immediately junctioning with I-85, US 29, and US 280.
 It gains US 280 and continues along a four-lane divided highway into Russell County.

 The two routes run concurrently with US 80 in western Phenix City.
 It loses US 80 and then leaves US 280 just short of the Georgia line at the Chattahoochee River.
 In rural Russell County, the route junctions with SR 165.
 In Seale, it junctions with SR 26.
 It passes through Pittsview.
 It then crosses the line into Barbour County.